From the popular to the lesser-known, here are twenty binge-worthy romantic period drama TV series you need to check out!

 NBC Synopsis: Golden Globe winner Jonathan Rhys Meyers (“The Tudors”) stars in this provocative new drama as one of the world’s most iconic characters.
 It’s the late 19th century, and the mysterious Dracula has arrived in London, posing as an American entrepreneur who wants to bring modern science to Victorian society.

 He’s especially interested in the new technology of electricity, which promises to brighten the night – useful for someone who avoids the sun.
 But he has another reason for his travels: he hopes to take revenge on those who cursed him with immortality centuries earlier.
 Everything seems to be going according to plan…until he becomes infatuated with a woman who appears to be a reincarnation of his dead wife.

-Where to Watch: You can stream for free at NBC.com.
-You can also buy the series on digital or DVD.
+Where to Watch: You can stream for free at NBC.com or on the app.
+You can also buy the series on Digital or DVD.

-Why You Should Watch: While the series was canceled after season one, it’s worth watching if you enjoy a mix of British period drama, romantic vampires, and steampunk.
+Why You Should Watch: While NBC canceled the series after season one, it’s worth watching if you enjoy a mix of British period drama, romantic vampires, gaslamp, and steampunk.
 The love story is charming, Jonathan Rhys Meyers broods brilliantly as the Byronic monster, and the supporting characters are excellent.

-Content Note: TV-14 for sexuality (though not too explicit), violence, and intense scenes.
+Content Note: TV-14 for sensuality, violence, and intense scenes.